maiskt/hackathon.github.io/docs/07-Mobile-Money.md

 + No

 ## ACTIVE_MM_WAGE
-Used mobile money in the last 90 days to recieve working wages from an employer.
+Active use of mobile money for recieving working wages: counts respondents who have ever recieved working wages using mobile money in the last 90 days.

 Levels: